ZirconiumZr/UOB_SIT/README.md

 # Guidance
-First, connect python with MySQL (Different compilers have different methods) \n Second, run the create_UOB_databases.sql in python to build one database and two tables inside Third, run the .py in python to store the analysis results in Mysql database
+First, connect python with MySQL (Different compilers have different methods)

+Second, run the create_UOB_databases.sql in python to build one database and two tables inside

+Third, run the save_result_to_MySQL.py in python to store the analysis results in Mysql database

 # MySQL database
 In the database `UOBtests`: